Skip to content

 Q. Why are old posts still quoting $1,349?

-Because they are using older list-price framing.
+Because they're using older list-price framing.
 In 2026, the more relevant consumer prices are the current NovoCare self-pay ladders and LillyDirect pricing.

 Q. If I live in the U.S. and want the tirzepatide obesity shot, what brand name should I be searching?